Marker Logo

 <i>Water Gives Life</i> Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), January 14, 2023
+Photographed by Devry Becker Jones (CC0), January 14, 2023

 2. Water Gives Life Marker

-At least 8 other markers are within walking distance of this marker.
-Anna E. Dickinson (about 300 feet away, measured in a direct line); Masonic Temple Philadelphia (about 400 feet away); The Masonic Temple (about 400 feet away); Thomas Ustick Walter (1804-1887) (about 400 feet away); The Bond (about 400 feet away); Pennsylvania Academy of the Fine Arts (about 500 feet away); Mother Jones (about 500 feet away); Philadelphia (about 500 feet away).
-Touch for a list and map of all markers in Philadelphia.
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Anna E. Dickinson (within shouting distance of this marker); Masonic Temple Philadelphia (about 400 feet away, measured in a direct line); The Masonic Temple (about 400 feet away); Thomas Ustick Walter (about 400 feet away); The Bond (about 400 feet away); Pennsylvania Academy of the Fine Arts (about 500 feet away); Mother Jones (about 500 feet

 Additional keywords.
 Water Gives Life

 Credits.
 This page was last revised on September 5, 2023.
 It was originally submitted on January 17, 2023, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 68 times since then and 11 times this year.
+This page has been viewed 254 times since then and 14 times this year.
 Photos: 1, 2. submitted on January 17, 2023, by Devry Becker Jones of Washington, District of Columbia.

 m=214206